yshubber03/SP25-CSE428-Projects/ireneky/README.md

 ## Data

-The data run for baseline is the 4DN Human cell line data from [] The data used for this workflow is the HiRES dataset from GEO[accession number: GSE223917]
+The data run for baseline is the 4DN Human cell line data from [https://noble.gs.washington.edu/proj/schic-topic-model] The data used for this workflow is the mouse brain HiRES dataset from GEO[accession number: GSE223917]

 Input data: